dumitrucalin/project-management/README.md

 	!!!!!!!
 DE RESPECTAT CE CODNIG STYLE AU ACUM FISIERELE .VUE IN PULA LUI CALIN SI A LUI MARIUS
 		- * data sa fie frumos prezentata
 		- * text de scris pentru partea de settings
-		- * refacut partea cu afisarea username-urilor si a fullName-urilor din fiecare grup
-		- * check pe lungime maxima de nume/grupnume/usernume etc 20 caractere
+		- * check pe lungime maxima de fullName/groupName/username etc 20 caractere

 	SERVER:
 		- Implement token and tasksModified variables checking with redis
 		- To see how you can reassign a task from a user who exit the group
+		- To see how you can reassign if all the users denied a task

 	CSS:
 		- sa nu mai apara niciunde acel highlight albastru din jurul atributului pe care il apesi cu mouse-ul (exemplu, input din login)